 1. Sugar Scrub

 This is as basic as it gets.
 Take 1 cup sugar (Brown sugar/ White Sugar), mix in ½ cup oil (coconut oil/olive oil), 2 tsp Vanilla Extract and you are good to go.
 Sugar has more uniform crystals than salt, and so is less abrasive.
-If making scrub for the face, go for fine-grain sugar, which exfoliates gently.
+If making homemade scrub for the face, go for fine-grain sugar, which exfoliates gently.

 For fun add-ins, mix in: